 Woman hiking on Liberty Lake trail fights off attacker; sheriff's office arrests assailant next day

 Jun.
-3—A 24-year-old man is accused of assaulting a woman on a trail before fleeing Thursday near Liberty Lake, according to the Spokane County Sheriff's Office.
+4—A 24-year-old man is accused of assaulting a woman on a trail before fleeing Thursday near Liberty Lake, according to the Spokane County Sheriff's Office.v

 Deputies identified Ethan Cunningham as the suspect and arrested him on suspicion of second-degree assault Friday, deputies said.

-The woman told law enforcement she pulled into a turnout near a hiking trail and parked, according to a sheriff's office news release.
+The woman told law enforcement she pulled into a turnout near a hiking trail at S. Zephyr Road and S. Lakeside Road and parked, according to a sheriff's office news release.
 An older white sedan was parked with a man inside who appeared to be listening to music or talking on the phone, she said.

 The victim stopped to take photos after walking a short distance on the trail, the release said.
 While doing so, she noticed the man she saw in the parked car walk past her before turning around and walking toward her.

 He then grabbed her and pinned her to the ground as she tried to escape, she told law enforcement.
-She said Cunningham choked her, but she fought back.
-Cunningham then rolled off her and ran away.
+She said the attacker choked her, but she fought back.
+He then rolled off her and ran away.

-Armed with a knife and without her phone since she couldn't find it, she returned to her vehicle and noticed Cunningham and his car were gone, she said.
+Armed with a knife and without her phone since she couldn't find it, she returned to her vehicle and noticed the assailant and his car were gone, she said.

 She drove back to Liberty Lake, contacted her husband and went to the Liberty Lake Police Department to report the attack, which happened Thursday afternoon near South Zephyr and South Lakeside roads, deputies said.

 A camera on the route used to get to and from the area of the attack captured the license plate of a vehicle matching the description provided by the woman.
-The registered owner of the car was Cunningham.
+Cunningham is the registered owner of the car .

-He was arrested and booked into the Spokane County Jail where he remained Saturday night.
+He was arrested and booked into the Spokane County Jail where he remained Sunday afternoon.
 Additional charges are possible.